 27,830 sq ft

-The Greenbrier High School Fine Arts Building is designed to provide a learning environment comparable to most universities.
+The Greenbrier High School Fine Arts Building was designed to provide a learning environment comparable to most universities.

-As a performance hall for the Drama Department, the building was also designed as a theater, each space introducing the next.
-The curved exterior walls and multicolored glass facade lead people to the building entrance.
-The main entrance takes the traditional role of the theatrical chandelier and changes it into a piece that is passed thru instead of underneath.
+As a performance hall for the Drama Department, the building was designed as a theater, with each space introducing the next.
+The curved exterior walls and multicolored glass façade lead people to the building entrance.
+The main entrance takes the traditional role of the theatrical chandelier, and changes it into a piece that is passed through instead of underneath.
 The pattern of the lobby’s terrazzo floor mimics the acoustic ceiling clouds above.
-This pattern also directs the attendees to one of the three entrances to the theater space.
+It also directs the attendees to one of the three entrances to the theater space.
 Upon entering the 900 seat auditorium, the space opens and directs attention to the stage.
-The shape, size and material composition of the walls and the ceilings have been meticulously designed for optimum acoustics.
+The shape, size, and material composition of the walls and the ceilings have been meticulously designed for optimum acoustics.

 As a band facility, the building contains a large band room, the director’s office, instrument repair and storage, and uniform storage.
 The choir function of the building includes a vocal room, a library, a practice room, and two offices.
 Great attention was given to the design of the walls as sound barriers between the sound-sensitive spaces.